How-To Guide: Generic Frontend for Project Fleming

 This API endpoint is responsible for fetching an array of predictions from the machine learning model.
 It processes the data to ensure it is easy for the frontend to render.

-.
+To use this endpoint, make a GET request to /api/predictions.
 The response will include the processed predictions ready for display on the frontend.

 The endpoint automatically uses either the environment variables or custom settings (if configured) for ML API communication.